-The CAPE Team will remove soft LUC/ICs that include groundwater use restrictions that can be lifted when the groundwater concentrations attain New York State (NYS) groundwater standards or guidance values, and LUC/ICs that can be removed without reopening the RODs.
+The CAPE Team was tasked to remove soft LUC/ICs that include groundwater use restrictions that can be lifted when the groundwater concentrations attain New York State (NYS) groundwater standards or guidance values, and LUC/ICs that can be removed without re-opening the RODs.
+As of March 2014 all seven of these sites have been approved for deletion of their respective groundwater restrictions.
+These sites are: DP012, DP013, DP015, SD050, SS017, SS025, and DP022.

-The CAPE Team will join Dig Safely New York to be notified as dig permits are submitted at GRIFFISS.
-This will ensure that the LUC/ICs are maintained and practiced as work is conducted.
-This will also create an early warning system for the Air Force regarding potential noncompliance with the LUC/ICs.
+The CAPE Team is a member of Dig Safely New York and we are notified as dig permits are submitted at GRIFFISS.
+This ensures that the LUC/ICs are maintained and practiced as work is conducted.
+This also creates an early warning system for the Air Force regarding potential noncompliance with the LUC/ICs.